Chile–United Kingdom relations

-President Gabriel Boric, and Prime Minister Keir Starmer, at the 2024 G20 Rio de Janeiro summit.

 Chile–United Kingdom relations are bilateral relations between the United Kingdom and Chile.
 Both countries established diplomatic relations on 14 September 1823.
 The two countries maintain strong cultural ties as Chilean culture was somewhat anglicised after independence, seeing many mutual investments since.
 Standard visits, on terms each country applies, allow visitors and short-term study, without need for a travel visa endorsed in a passport.

 Both countries share common membership of CPTPP, the International Criminal Court, OECD, the United Nations, and the World Trade Organization.
 Bilaterally the two countries have an Association Agreement, and a Double Taxation Convention.